 20+ practice questions focused on Secure compute, storage, and databases — one of the most tested topics on the Microsoft Azure Security Engineer Associate AZ-500 exam.
 Each question includes a detailed explanation so you learn why the right answer is correct.

-Explanation: Option B is correct because enabling 'Secure transfer required' on the storage account enforces that all client connections use SMB 3.0 with encryption, which is necessary for end-to-end encryption in transit.
+Explanation: The stem is intended to describe a scenario where encryption is not yet enforced.
+Enabling 'Secure transfer required' on the storage account enforces that all client connections use SMB 3.0 with encryption, which is necessary for end-to-end encryption in transit.
 Even though encryption at rest is configured with a CMK, the storage account does not automatically require encrypted connections; this setting explicitly denies unencrypted SMB 2.1 or SMB 3.0 without encryption.
+As written, the question is invalid.

 A company uses Azure SQL Database with Transparent Data Encryption (TDE) protected by a customer-managed key stored in Azure Key Vault.
 The Key Vault has a firewall enabled that blocks all public network access.
 The SQL server has a system-assigned managed identity with the 'Key Vault Crypto Service Encryption User' role assigned at the key scope.
 Despite this, TDE operations fail because the SQL server cannot access the Key Vault.
 What additional configuration is required?